Banchaita/Capstone-Project/README.md

 # Predicting Property Prices in a Specific Location Using Machine Learning

 ## Introduction
-The real estate market is complex, influenced by numerous factors.
+The real estate market is complex, and influenced by numerous factors.
 This capstone project focuses on predicting property prices in a specific location using machine learning techniques.
 The aim is to provide valuable insights for real estate agents, buyers, and sellers.

 ## Objectives
 1. **Data Collection and Cleaning:** Gather and preprocess real estate data.